 Linda was shaking.

-She was visibly shakis.
+I was visibly shaking.

-Screaming at literally losing her mind.
+She was screaming at literally losing her mind.

-What's the first thing that I said?
+And what's the first thing that I said?

-I said, Don't worry about it.
+I said, don't worry about it.

 It's going to be fine.

-It goes, it goes.
+And if it goes, it goes.

 If it doesn't, it doesn't.